shazino/MendeleySDK/README.md

 After being logged in, you’ll get an authorization code.
 You can then validate this code in order to obtain the access and refresh tokens with `validateOAuthCode:success:failure:`.

+As of today, MendeleySDK doesn’t support the client credentials flow for public resources.

 Okay, you should be ready to go now!
 You can also take a look at the demo apps and see how things work.

 ## Examples